 If you are missing a tooth you should strongly consider having it replaced.
 Besides the aesthetic disadvantage of missing a tooth, it could also cause structural changes to your mouth and jaw, as well as making it difficult to eat or speak properly.
 Set up an appointment today to restore your smile.

-Over time our teeth can begin to weaken and become more susceptible to problems such as decay, cracks, discoloration and others.
+Over time our teeth can begin to weaken and become more susceptible to problems such as decay, cracks, discoloration, and others.
 If you feel your smile isn’t what it once was, crowns can help you recover your smile.
-If Dr. Buchalter notices that a tooth is decayed or seems weakened/cracked a crown may be necessary to make sure that there are no additional problems with the tooth.
-In cases like this a filling or bonding will not be sufficient.
+When our dentist notices that a tooth is decayed or seems weakened/cracked a crown may be necessary to make sure that there are no additional problems with the tooth.
+In cases like this, a filling or bonding will not be sufficient.

 Crowns can be made from porcelain, porcelain fused to metal, or a full gold crown.
 To maintain a natural look and feel a porcelain finished crown is best, as it can be matched to the shade of your other teeth.
 This will allow it to blend in and appear just like one of your natural teeth.

 The process of installing a crown takes 2-4 visits to our office.
 On the first visit, the tooth will be reshaped so that the crown can be placed over it.
 You will be given a local anesthetic before this part of the procedure so that you do not experience any discomfort.
 Once the tooth has been reshaped, a mold will be taken of that tooth and the surrounding teeth.
 This mold will be sent to a dental lab so that your new crown can be made so that it fits in the spot created for it and looks the same relative to the surrounding teeth.
 Before leaving, your dentist will fit you with a temporary crown until your permanent crown is ready.